 This one is more of a dessert than an actual coffee, lovely for hot summer days.
 It’s basically espresso with a scoop of vanilla ice cream.

-My favorite type of coffee while I was traveling around Spain, cortado is made with little or no foam.
-It contains one shot of espresso with an approximately equal amount of steamed milk.
+One of my favorite coffee types while I was traveling around Spain, a cortado is made with little or no foam.
+It contains a single shot of espresso with an approximately equal amount of steamed milk.

 A mix of cappuccino and hot chocolate, mocha is espresso with steamed milk, chocolate powder, and creamy microfoam.